Lesson 1: Protagonist

 Not Provided: Hansel and Gretel retold by Rika Lesser, chart paper, markers

-will explain the term “protagonist” (a leading hero in a story) and identify protagonists from familiar stories previously read aloud.
+will explain the term “protagonist” (a leading character in a story) and identify protagonists from familiar stories previously read aloud.
 I will chart typical characteristics of a protagonist (leadership, bravery, kindness, etc.).
+I will mention that protagonists do not need to be perfect, and can have less positive qualities as well.
+I will give examples of some less positive characteristics of some protagonists (vanity, insecurity, etc.).
+I will say that many protagonists have good characteristics, but also have some flaws.
+Today, we will be focusing on protagonists that have mostly good characteristics.

 TIP: Guide students in identifying popular protagonists in movies and on TV.
 How are they all similar?
 What makes a character a “protagonist”?

 Ask: How did I decide that the character was the protagonist?
-Students should respond that you thought about the characteristics of this character and thought about the characteristics of protagonists (leaders, heroes, brave, clever, caring, hardworking, etc.).
-Then, you decided that this character was the protagonist because he/she shared all the same characteristics of a protagonist.
+Students should respond that you thought about the characteristics of this character and thought about the characteristics of protagonists (leaders, brave, clever, caring, hardworking, etc.).
+Then, you decided that this character was the protagonist because he/she was the main focus of the story and shared some of the same characteristics of a typical protagonist.

 will read Hansel and Gretel retold by Rika Lesser and identify Hansel and Gretel as the protagonists in the story.
 We will chart evidence from the text that proves they are protagonists.